agileware/au.com.agileware.xeroitems/README.md

 1. First ensure that `nz.co.fusion.civixero` is installed.
-This extension will not work with any other `nz.co.fuzion.accountsync` based accounting synchronisation packages; for error free operation, ensure that these are not enabled.
+This extension will not work with any other `nz.co.fuzion.accountsync` based accounting synchronisation packages; for error free operation, ensure that AccountSync based extensions other than CiviXero are not enabled.
 2. Download the extension to your extensions folder, then enable it from within CiviCRM.
 3. In your Financial Accounts set up (Administer / CiviContribute /